xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Russian Expansion

-The Tsarist Empire had been expanding towards Siberia since the [17th century]{.ul} and continued 'till the [19th century]{.ul}, spreading eastward towards Japan and China and southward towards South Asia (which created many conflicts with the British Empire, which had the opposite ambition in Asia).
+The Tsarist Empire had been expanding towards Siberia since the 17th century and continued 'till the 19th century, spreading eastward towards Japan and China and southward towards South Asia (which created many conflicts with the British Empire, which had the opposite ambition in Asia).

 However, in East Asia a previously unheard-of adversary emerged: Japan.
-This nation exhibited increasing military and economic strength, and the Russian-Japanese war ([1904-1905]{.ul}) broke out over rival imperial ambitions in Manchuria and Korea.
-The Russian defeat was a major blow to the Tsarist regime and its expansionistic ambitions; nevertheless, looking at the development of Russia towards the east, we can see many parallels with American expansion towards the West ([regarding overcoming frontiers, bringing civilisation and progress and enlightening 'the natives']{.ul}), but there were also many differences, namely that Russia had the traditional approach of an Empire towards conquest (like Great Britain) and tried to integrate these populations in order to create a multicultural and multi-religious Empire.
+This nation exhibited increasing military and economic strength, and the Russian-Japanese war (1904-1905) broke out over rival imperial ambitions in Manchuria and Korea.
+The Russian defeat was a major blow to the Tsarist regime and its expansionistic ambitions; nevertheless, looking at the development of Russia towards the east, we can see many parallels with American expansion towards the West (regarding overcoming frontiers, bringing civilisation and progress and enlightening 'the natives'), but there were also many differences, namely that Russia had the traditional approach of an Empire towards conquest (like Great Britain) and tried to integrate these populations in order to create a multicultural and multi-religious Empire.